microsoft/Windows-iotcore-samples/Samples/EdgeModules/GPIOFruit/CS/README.md

 ### Update deployment.nocreds.json

 The "preview" creds in the deployment.json are public read-only creds to the standard edge runtime modules.
-But, for the sample you must update the creds in the deployment.json file to provide access to your module container repository where you've stored the module you just built.
-And, you must update the image url in the module section with the correct url for your module image.
+However, for the sample you must update the creds in the deployment.json file to provide access to your module container repository where you've stored the module you just built.
+Also, you must update the image url in the module section with the correct url for your module image.

 ### Deploy the module

-There are multiple ways to do this:
+There are multiple ways to deploy the module:

 * [Azure web portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal)
 * [Azure Command Line CLI](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-cli)